Jordin Sparks: Personal life

-In April 2008, Sparks suffered acute vocal cord hemorrhaging due to overusing her vocal cords.
-Doctors ordered vocal rest, forcing Sparks to cancel appearances, including scheduled cameos on Alicia Keys's tour.
-Doctors cleared Sparks a month later, letting her rejoin the tour.

 Sparks and Jason Derulo dated for three years, ending their relationship in 2014.

 On July 17, 2017, Sparks married Dana Isaiah (born: Dana Isaiah Thomas), a fitness model, in Hawaii.
 In November 2017, People magazine published news of her pregnancy.
 On May 2, 2018, Sparks gave birth to her first child, a son.

 Other ventures

 Endorsements

 In April 2008, it was announced that Sparks would team up with cosmetics company, Avon, to become a spokesperson for the teen-focused line Mark.
 In November 2008, Sparks teamed up with Wet Seal to create her own clothing line 'Sparks', The line launched on November 19, 2008, featuring sizes XS to XL.
 Sparks said, "I am so excited that Wet Seal and I have been able to create a line of clothing that will appeal to more girls than ever before."